diyaindoliya/diyaindoliya.github.io/index.md

 - **Venous Materials** ~ _Tangible Media Group (MIT Media Lab)_

     I worked with postdoctoral student Hila Mor and faculty advisor Hiroshi Ishii to help develop a more user intuitive interface for Venous Materials: physical fluidic circuits and veins as pressure and deformation sensors.
-Helped develop a method to print the designs using a novel type of nonplanar 3D printing, as well as streamlining the user interface of the design tool and prototyping different types of logic gate primitives.
+Prototyped a method to print the designs using a novel type of nonplanar 3D printing, as well as streamlining the user interface of the design tool and prototyping different types of logic gate primitives.

     Used: Grasshopper3D, Rhino